UmairThakur/UPT-Junior-Analyst/README.md

     Will provide insights and recommendations based on the data analysis, EDA, and model building process.
     ![screenshot.png](screenshot.png)

-Since, we are sharing limited data with the model and the parameter are set such that it commands the model to be verbose, if you get some errors for a specific prompt retry typing it in a different way.
+**Note:** Since, we are sharing limited data with the model and the parameter are set such that it commands the model to be verbose, if you get some errors for a specific prompt retry typing it in a different way.

 ## **Limitations**
 - The script relies on OpenAI's GPT-3.5 language model for natural language processing, which may not always produce accurate or desired results.